 How Does Uber or Lyft Car Insurance Work?

-Uber and Lyft are considered public or livery transportation services, similar to some delivery, taxicabs, or limousine companies.
+People consider Uber and Lyft as public or livery transportation services, much like certain delivery, taxicab, or limousine companies.
 However, rather than using a company-owned vehicle, Uber or Lyft drivers usually use their own vehicles to drive customers.
-Uber and Lyft drivers are also usually considered independent contractors rather than employees of a parent company.
+You can identify a rideshare vehicle by the stickers, lights or badges with the rideshares company logo.
+A parent company usually considers Uber and Lyft drivers as independent contractors instead of employees.

 Unfortunately, many insurance companies do not provide coverage for those using personal vehicles to drive for Uber or Lyft.
 This means that even though the driver may have insurance, it might not provide any coverage.